LLuettgau/comp_generalization_PNAS/README.txt

-# Code and data for: Decomposing dynamical subprocesses for compositional generalization
+This is the code and data supplement for:
-Lennart Luettgau, Tore Erdmann, Sebastijan Veselic, Kimberly L. Stachenfeld, Zeb Kurth-Nelson, Rani Moran, and Raymond J. Dolan
+Decomposing dynamical subprocesses for compositional generalization Lennart Luettgau, Tore Erdmann, Sebastijan Veselic, Kimberly L. Stachenfeld, Zeb Kurth-Nelson, Rani Moran, and Raymond J. Dolan
-Proceedings of the National Academy of Sciences
+Proceedings of the National Academy of Sciences (in press)

 Lennart Luettgau, 10/2024, lennart.luettgau@gmail.com

-This is the code supplement for the statistical models/GLMs implemented in R, simulations and fitting of successor feature models implemented in MATLAB
+Statistical models/GLMs implemented in R, simulations and fitting of successor feature models implemented in MATLAB

 Raw data are provided in /data/all_data.csv.zip (compressed file needs to be unpacked first)